All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Реєстратор виставив прострочений домен на продаж за ціною 2199 дол.

-A domain in the hands of malicious actors is the worst that can happen after losing control of the domain.
+A domain in the hands of malicious actors is the worst thing that can happen after losing control of the domain.
 Hosting malicious content is not a problem in itself.

 • the presence of links to the site from other resources;

-That is, the site is not on the blacklists of antivirus and firewalls.
-Children may click on links from trusted and verified sites to a domain seized by malicious actors and see undesirable content (pornography, drug advertisements, gambling, etc.).
+That is, the site is not on the blacklists of antivirus programs and firewalls.
+Children may click on links from trusted and verified sites to a domain seized by malicious actors and see unwanted content (pornography, drug advertisements, gambling, etc.).
 Viruses may also be downloaded to devices that are part of the network of a particular institution or enterprise.

 So the thesis about checking links does not work here.
 The link itself is good, but control over it has already been seized.